Confession: I never discovered my purpose.

 Let me be clear.
 Living with purpose IS a big deal.
 It’s a high-power choice to make and phenomenal path to follow.
 And you are meant to follow this path now.
 Allowing yourself to begin is the most important piece.
 The rest will unfold.
 Your job is to enter.

 WHAT ABOUT YOU?
-In the comments below, share with us… Do you feel like you’re living your purpose?
-Do you ALWAYS feel that way?
+In the comments below, share with me… Are you living your purpose?
 How do you know you are or are not?

 Start changing your life today!